Justin-Credible/network-scanner/README.md

 Scanning for hosts is done using [`arp-scan`](https://linux.die.net/man/1/arp-scan).

 Hosts are "known" if they are located in the hosts file (e.g. `/etc/hosts`).
-Additionally, you can specify the path to a [`dnsmasq`](https://linux.die.net/man/8/dnsmasq) DHCP reservation file using the `dnsmasq-dhcp` option with the format:
+Additionally, you can specify the path to a [`dnsmasq`](https://linux.die.net/man/8/dnsmasq) DHCP reservation file using the `--dnsmasq-dhcp` option with the format:

 ```
 $ cat /etc/dnsmasq.d/04-pihole-static-dhcp.conf